Quantum simulations of quantum electrodynamics in Coulomb gauge: Results

-\textbf{\textit{Results}}.
-To test the performance of our formalism, we simulate $(2+1)$-dimensional pure $U(1)$ gauge theory with a classical device.
-We first calculate VEV of $B_p(\mathbf{n}) = 2-U_p(\mathbf{n})-U^\dagger_p(\mathbf{n})$, where $U_p$ is the plaquette operator of $U(1)$ gauge theory \bea U_p(\mathbf{n}) = U_i(\mathbf{n}) U_j(\mathbf{n}+\hat{i}) U^\dagger_i(\mathbf{n}+\hat{j}) U^\dagger_j(\mathbf{n}), \eea with $U_i(\mathbf{n}) = \exp(-ig\hat{A}_i(\mathbf{n}))$.
-In the weak coupling limit, $B_p(\mathbf{n})$ corresponds to the local energy of the magnetic field.
-Because of the translation invariance of the vacuum state, the VEV $\braket{B_p(\mathbf{n})}$ is independent of $\mathbf{n}$.
-Therefore, the $\braket{B_p(\mathbf{n})}$ can be written as $\braket{B_p}$.
-In Fig.~\ref{fig:Bp}a, we show the $g$ dependence of $\braket{B_p}$, with different lattice volume $M_x\times M_y$ and a given Fock state cutoff $\Lambda=1$.
-The points are our results and the black solid line is the result in \cite{Bauer:2021gek}, which is calculated by the K-S Hamiltonian in $2\times 2$ lattice with periodic boundary condition.
-Our results agree with their result at the small $g$ region because $U(1)$ K-S Hamiltonian tends to QED Hamiltonian in the small $g$ limit.
-We also test the Fock state cutoff $\Lambda$ dependence of $\braket{B_p}$ in Fig.~\ref{fig:Bp}b and Fig.~\ref{fig:Bp}c, with a given lattice volume $M_x=M_y=3$.
-It is shown in Fig.~\ref{fig:Bp}c that the precision of $\Lambda = 2$ result, which only uses $3$ states per lattice site, can reach $10^{-8}$ at $g<0.5$ region.
-This is reasonable because all states in the Hilbert space of CG QED are physical.
+To test the performance of our formalism, we simulate $(2+1)$-dimensional pure U(1) gauge theory on a classical simulator.
+We first calculate vacuum expectation value (VEV) of $\braket{U_p(\mathbf{n})}$, where $U_p$ is the plaquette operator of U(1) gauge theory: \bea U_p(\mathbf{n}) = U_i(\mathbf{n}) U_j(\mathbf{n}+\hat{i}) U^\dagger_i(\mathbf{n}+\hat{j}) U^\dagger_j(\mathbf{n}), \eea with $U_i(\mathbf{n}) = \exp(-ig\hat{A}_i(\mathbf{n}))$.
+Because of the translation invariant of the vacuum state, the VEV $\braket{U_p(\mathbf{n})}$ is independent of $\mathbf{n}$.
+Therefore, the $\braket{U_p(\mathbf{n})}$ can be written as $\braket{U_p}$.
+In Fig.~\ref{fig:Bp}a, we show the $g$ dependence of $\braket{U_p}$, with different lattice volume $M_x\times M_y$ and a given Fock state cutoff $\Lambda=1$.
+The points are our results, the black dotted lines are the analytic weak and strong coupling expansion results in \cite{Horsley:1981gj} and \cite{Balian:1974xw}, and the grey region is the bootstrap allowed region of $\braket{U_p}$ that is presented in \cite{Li:2024wrd}.
+We find that our result agrees with those results qualitatively, but there are also some minor deviations between them.
+This is because our result is calculated by non-compact QED, while their result is obtained by compact QED.
+We also test the Fock state cutoff $\Lambda$ dependence of $\braket{U_p}$ in Fig.~\ref{fig:Bp}b and Fig.~\ref{fig:Bp}c, with a given lattice volume $M_x=M_y=10$.
+It is shown in Fig.~\ref{fig:Bp}c that the precision of $\Lambda = 2$ result, which only uses $3$ states per lattice site, can reach more than $10^{-6}$ in $g^2 a<1$ region.

+We also calculated the long-time behavior of the Wilson loop.
+The Wilson loop in the $(2+1)$-dimensional CG QED can be written as:

+$i=1,2$ will give the same result because of the rotational symmetry of the CG.
+Considering a pair of static positron and electron that stay on the positions $\mathbf{n_+}$ and $\mathbf{n_-}$, then the gauge potential $\hat{A}_0(\mathbf{n})$ is given by